sammchardy/python-binance-chain/README.rst

 See `API <https://python-binance-chain.readthedocs.io/en/latest/binance-chain.html#module-binance_chain.node_rpc>`_ docs for more information.

-The binance_chain.client.HttpApiClient has a helper function get_node_peers() which returns a list of peers with Node RPC functionality
+The binance_chain.http.HttpApiClient has a helper function get_node_peers() which returns a list of peers with Node RPC functionality

 .. code:: python

-    from binance_chain.client import HttpApiClient, PeerType
+    from binance_chain.http import HttpApiClient, PeerType
     from binance_chain.node_rpc import HttpRpcClient

     httpapiclient = HttpApiClient()